berkeley-scf/tutorial-dask-future/python-dask.md

 ```
 import dask_jobqueue
 ## Each job will include 16 Dask workers and a total of 16 cores (1 per worker)
-cluster = dask_jobqueue.SLURMCluster(processes=16, cores=16, memory='24 GB',
+cluster = dask_jobqueue.SLURMCluster(processes=16, cores=16, memory = '24GB',
                                      queue='low', walltime = '3:00:00')

-## This will now start 32 Dask workers, which in this case
+## The following will now start 32 Dask workers in job(s) on the 'low' partition.
-## requires two SLURM jobs of 16 workers each.
+## In this case, that requires two SLURM jobs of 16 workers each.
 cluster.scale(32)
 from dask.distributed import Client
 c = Client(cluster)